Basic first aid tips and treatment for common injuries

 If further symptoms develop, pain persists, or there are signs of infection, itchiness for

-more than 48 hours, or more than 10cm of skin around the bite becomes red and swollen, visit your GP.
+more than 48 hours, or more than 10cm of skin, opens in a new tab , opens in a new tabaround the bite becomes red and swollen, visit your GP.
 In the case of mosquito bites, see your GP if the patient develops a rash or flu-like symptoms (fever, chills, headaches, joint and muscle pain, fatigue and depression).

-Related: I have a health concern, what do I do?
+Related: I have a health concern, what do I do?, opens in a new tab

 When to visit the hospital: